oasisprotocol/oasis-sdk/docs/contract/confidential-smart-contract.md

 :::

-Since the smart contracts store is public, uploading the WASM code is the same as for the non-confidential ones:
+Since the smart contracts store is public, uploading the Wasm code is the same as for the non-confidential ones:

 ```shell